Wlin29/rippled_zkp/README.md

+This repository contains the experimental Zero-Knowledge Proof (ZKP) protocol layer for `rippled`, the server software that powers the XRP Ledger.
+This module enables privacy-preserving shielded transactions on the XRPL and lays the groundwork for future private cross-chain bridging solutions.

 # The XRP Ledger

 The [XRP Ledger](https://xrpl.org/) is a decentralized cryptographic ledger powered by a network of peer-to-peer nodes.
 The XRP Ledger uses a novel Byzantine Fault Tolerant consensus algorithm to settle and record transactions in a secure distributed database without a central operator.